micropython/micropython/docs/library/uctypes.rst

 .. data:: NATIVE

-   Native structure - with data endianness and alignment conforming to the target ABI.
+   Native structure - with data endianness and alignment conforming to the ABI of the system on which MicroPython runs.

 .. function:: sizeof(struct)

    Return size of data structure in bytes.
-Argument can be either structure class or specific instantiated structure object (or its field).
+Argument can be either structure class or specific instantiated structure object (or its aggregate field).

 .. function:: addressof(obj)